isaiahsaclayan/S25-38/docs/gui.md

 <br><br>
 ## queueLoop(rootObject)
 Pass in a root TKinter GUI object to have that GUI periodically check a queue for status messages.
+Checks a loop located in applicationGlobals.py.

 <br><br>
 ## conversionProcess(file_path, parameters, printer_type)